-Geoffrey Robson currently serves as interim artistic director and associate conductor of the Arkansas Symphony Orchestra, music director of the Arkansas Symphony Youth Ensembles, and conductor of the Arkansas Symphony Youth Orchestra.
+Geoffrey Robson currently serves as Artistic Director and Principal Conductor of the Arkansas Symphony Orchestra, Music Director of the Arkansas Symphony Youth Ensembles, and Conductor of the Arkansas Symphony Youth Orchestra.

 During his tenure in Arkansas, he has conducted critically acclaimed and sold-out masterworks, pops, chamber, and educational concerts throughout the state.

 He produces and writes At the Symphony, a concert preview radio series on KLRE Classical 90.5 in Little Rock.